About Hillary Rettig

 Two Simple Things You Can Do For Me

-- If you’ve read one of my books, please leave an Amazon review.
+If you’ve read one of my books, please review it on one or more of the online bookstores.
 Reviews really do drive sales, and even a 1-2 line review is fine!
-Leave a review here.
-This is the single best thing you can do to support me and my work, and it only takes a couple of minutes.